MendeBadra/MendeBadra/README.md

 ### Hello!
 My name is Mend-Amar.
-I am a masters student in [Budapest University of Technology and Economics](https://www.bme.hu/en). 👋👋👋👋
+I am a masters student in [Budapest University of Technology and Economics](https://www.bme.hu/en) from Mongolia. 👋👋👋👋

 My main interests are:
 - Computer Vision